This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Go on a Lake Cruise

-The cruise out on Lake Minnewanka is really enjoyable and informative.
-I recommend joining the 9 am cruise to allow enough time for the rest of your day.
-Also, the best time to see wildlife on the lake is before 11 am.
+While there are a few time slots available, I recommend joining right at the start with the 10 am cruise to allow enough time for the rest of your day.
+It’s also the best time to see wildlife, as they’re most active in the morning before 11 am and in the evening.

-Of course, if the cruise isn’t in your budget then just a visit to the lake is worth it.
-You can walk along the docks and take in some pretty spectacular views.
-There are a few other activities around the lake you can enjoy for free.
+Of course, if the cruise isn’t in your budget, then just a visit to the lake is worth it all by itself.
+We love walking along the docks and taking in the pretty spectacular views!
+The walk to Stewart Canyon along the lake’s edge is one of our favorite hikes in Banff.

 Note: The Lake Minnewanka Cruise only operates in the summer months.